rdappel/courses/pages/advanced-javascript/esm-and-bundling.md

     </div>
 </details>

-In this exercise, you will create a simple ESM module that exports a function to calculate the area of a rectangle.
+In this exercise, you will create a simple ES Module that exports a function to calculate the area of a rectangle.
 You will then import this module into another file and use it to calculate the area of a rectangle with given width and height.

 Call the module `rectangle.js` and create a function called `calculateArea` that takes two parameters: `width` and `height`.
 The function should return the area of the rectangle (width * height).